Lin-bg4bza/DungeonOfDoom/README.md

 Added Loot system

+Added new weapon and race

 Added Localization in Chinese, Japanese, and French

-Added new weapons

 Adjusted display and colors